wooey/Wooey/README.md

         'django.core.context_processors.request'
         ...]

-# <a name="running"></a>Running Djangui
+# <a name="running"></a>Running Wooey

-Djangui depends on a distributed worker to handle tasks, you can disable this by setting **DJANGUI_CELERY** to False in your settings, which will allow you to run Djangui through the simple command:
+Wooey depends on a distributed worker to handle tasks, you can disable this by setting **WOOEY_CELERY** to False in your settings, which will allow you to run Wooey through the simple command:

 ```
 python manage.py runserver